Best National Flooring Companies & Retailers

 In the U.S., the biggest flooring companies fit into two main groups.
 Some are full-service installers that manage everything from your first consultation to the final cleanup.
 Others are retail chains that sell flooring materials in bulk and may offer installation as an extra service, or let you handle it yourself.
 Deciding which type matches your project is the most important first step.

-This guide looks at eight national companies, highlighting what each does best, where they have weaknesses, and which homeowners they suit best.
+This guide looks at seven national companies, highlighting what each does best, where they have weaknesses, and which homeowners they suit best.

 Quick Comparison: National Flooring Companies at a Glance